multiformats/haskell-multibase/README.md

 WARNING : This package is NOT stable or complete yet.

-TODO : fix errors concerning the built and installed cabal package.
+TODO : fix base 58 and 10 encodings

 to build the downloaded package :